 In 2009, the JAA Training Organisation continued its activities in the legal form of a Dutch Foundation.
 JAA TO got registered as a non-profit foundation, established under the laws of the Kingdom of the Netherlands.
 On 20 January 2009, JAA TO also became an associated body of ECAC, with the "Arrangements between ECAC and JAA TO" signed by both parties in Paris.

-Since JAA TO became an associated body of ECAC, it has been growing and it has been awarded and recognised by the most important institutions and organisations in aviation.
-It has developed relatiobnships within the aviation industry and with regional training centers.
+Since JAA TO became an associated body of ECAC, it has been steadily growing and been awarded and recognised by the most important institutions and organisations in the aviation sector.
+It has developed strategic relationships within the aviation industry globally as well as regional training centres.

 Milestones of the JAA Training Organisation